9:05: Plot

 In the fictional town of Las Mesas, the player character wakes up in a bedroom to a phone ringing next to him at 9:05 AM.
 On the phone, someone screams that he must come to work or he will be fired.
-The character changes out of his soiled clothes and, after cleaning up and passing through a living room with some valuables missing, gets into a car.
+The character changes out of his soiled clothes and, after cleaning up and passing through a living room described as lacking in luxuries, gets into a car.
 Arriving at the office of Loungent Technologies, he sits in a cubicle and fills out a form.
 When he goes to turn in the form to Matthew Bowman, the boss who had been on the phone earlier, Bowman does not recognize him, and the character is apprehended by security guards.
 The game ends with a news anchor reporting that the character is actually a burglar who killed Brian Hadley, the true homeowner, the previous night.
 He hid Hadley's body under the bed and stashed some of his valuables in the trunk of the car, then fell asleep in the victim's bedroom and tried to assume his career the next morning.
-The anchor says that the character will be seeking an insanity plea as the game states he has been sentenced to life imprisonment.
+The anchor says that the character likely will be seeking an insanity plea as the game states he has been sentenced to life imprisonment.

-Using the knowledge of the character's real role in the story on subsequent playthroughs, the player can look underneath the bed to find Hadley's corpse, and can choose to flee in the car by freeway instead of going to the office.
+Using the knowledge of the character's real role in the story on subsequent playthroughs, the player can look underneath the bed to find Hadley's corpse, look in the car from outside to find the technological valuables from the living room in the trunk, and choose to flee in the car by freeway instead of going to the office.
 If the player chooses not to escape by freeway and instead continues down the city street, the character will die in a collision with another car attempting to take the onramp.
-If the player does nothing except wait for a certain number of turns, the character will "suddenly drop dead of internal injuries" from a non-descript conflict the previous night.
+If the player does none of the above for a certain number of turns, the character will die of internal injuries from a non-descript conflict the previous night.